whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 [Oranges](https://simple.wikipedia.org/wiki/Orange_(fruit)){:target="_blank"} are a type of citrus fruit.
 The "sweet orange", which is the kind that is most often eaten today, grew first in Asia but now grows in many other parts of the world.
 Did you know that the color orange actually takes its name from the fruit?

-Orange pulp is an excellent source of vitamin C. However, unlike us humans who have to get vitamin C through our diet, rabbits make their own vitamin C in their bodies.
+Orange pulp is an excellent source of vitamin C. However, unlike us humans who have to get vitamin C through our diet, **rabbits produce their own vitamin C**.
 On top of that oranges are also [high on sugars](https://en.wikipedia.org/wiki/Orange_(fruit)#Nutritional_value_and_phytochemicals){:target="_blank"} and as such you should present them to your rabbit only as a treat.

 As far as portions are concerned, keep them small, **only one orange segment a day**.
 Rabbits generally love oranges.
 The first time offering an orange, try giving a small piece.
 Chances are your bunny will play around with it for a while before tasting.